macleanb/chess_public/README.md

 Create .env file inside app directory (same directory as src) and paste api key (make sure .gitignore ignores this file!)

 ### OpenAPI guide
+Create a .env file on the backend and add .env to .gitignore (your API key will be stored here with one line - export OPEN_AI_KEY="abcdefg...")
+To access this api key in your env variables, install python-dotenv: pip install python-dotenv
+In your view, access the key with: from dotenv import load_dotenv load_dotenv() api_key = os.environ.get("OPEN_AI_KEY")
 https://www.youtube.com/watch?v=_tYuhnlw7OU
 https://www.youtube.com/watch?v=JJ9fkYX7q4A